 But then we get to the interesting part.
-SpamAssassin analyses the content of the message to determine whether it matches a whole slew of spam-like characteristics.
+SpamAssassin analyzes the content of the message to determine whether it matches a whole slew of spam-like characteristics.
 Some of the rules are included with SpamAssassin; others come from the SpamAssassin Rules Emporium and are updated frequently.
-Image-based spam is analysed by the FuzzyOcr plugin which processes each frame of an animation, applies various colour filters, runs it through optical character recognition software, and compares the result to a word list.
+Image-based spam is analyzed by the FuzzyOcr plugin which processes each frame of an animation, applies various color filters, runs it through optical character recognition software, and compares the result to a word list.
 Several custom rules I've written recently look for specific spam I've received.
 All these things add points to a score, and if the score is above 5, the message gets moved to a quarantine folder for the user to review.
 If the score is above 15, we assume it's definitely spam, and the message is moved into a system-wide spam folder that users never see.

 So how many messages go into this system-wide spam folder?
 Over 4,000 so far this month scored 15 or higher.
 Add to that about 1,200 spams scored under 15 that I've received myself, plus whatever other users have been getting, and you're looking at spam coming in about every 5 minutes on average, 24 hours a day, 7 days a week.